Move Beyond Basic Bushcraft – Learn To Rely On Nature and Yourself

 Above all, you will see the value of knowledge, skill and a positive mental attitude.
 These are assets you can carry wherever you go and, ultimately, be entirely liberated by them.

-What Our Clients Say About The Intermediate Wilderness Bushcraft Course:
+What Our Students Say About The Intermediate Wilderness Bushcraft Course:

 “Paul Kirtley’s Intermediate Wilderness Bushcraft course, which was absolutely amazing – the steepest learning curve for me so far… “ Jack McCormack.